socialvibe/truex-ads-docs/connected_device_vast_wrapper_query_args.md

 ## Connected Device Choice Card VAST Wrapper Query Parameters

-The following lists and describes each query parameter that is passed to `VASTAdTagURI` in the TrueX connected device wrapper tag.
+The following lists and describes each query parameter that is passed to `VASTAdTagURI` in the TrueX connected device wrapper tag.  **All pixels calculations are based on 720p.**

 ---